Kane County

 Aurora, IL 60506

-Spread out along the Fox River, Kane County is expansive with the highest priority areas concentrated in the northern and southern ends of the county.
-Kane County’s 515,588 residents live in a variety of settings including urban, suburban, and rural.
-The county features one of the most diverse communities in the State, with one in three residents identifying as Hispanic or Latino.
-Families in Kane County face challenges with poverty (over 14% of children live below the poverty line), linguistic isolation (over 60,000 residents report speaking English less than well), and other chronic stressors, such as untreated mental illness and high rates of substance use disorders.
+Spread out along the Fox River, Kane County is expansive with the highest priority areas concentrated in the county’s northern and southern regions.
+Kane County’s 520,997 residents live in a variety of settings including urban, suburban, and rural.
+The county features one of the most diverse populations in Illinois, with nearly one in three residents identifying as Hispanic or Latino.
+Families here face significant challenges, including a child poverty rate of over 14%, language barriers impacting more than 60,000 residents, untreated mental health conditions, and high rates of substance use disorders.
+Despite these issues, the community has consistently demonstrated a strong spirit of collaboration and mutual support.

 Documents